3 Reasons to Optimize Microsoft Teams for the Remote WorkforceMicrosoft Teams Monitoring

 In the middle of March this year, Microsoft reported that the number of daily Teams users jumped by about 37% in just one week in response to many organizations shifting their workforce to work from home.
 Your organization may have been part of that jump.
 The initial desire was to facilitate an ability for employees that normally working in the same office to continue to collaborate and meet remotely.
 Teams helped you accomplish that.
+Microsoft Teams in the remote workforce was achieved successfully.

 Now that things have settled a bit, you’re likely hearing about performance issues; slowed response times, voice calls missing words, choppy video, and some overall dissatisfaction to the user experience in Teams.